abhisheksaxena7/Salesforce-Code-Analyzer-for-Copado/README.md

 ### Engine and Rule Grouping
 ![Engine/Rule Grouping](./images/violations-gpengine-modal.gif)

-There are two groupings for the results, the first one as seen in the image above is by **Engine/Rule**.
-This allows you to view the violations grouped by the Engine, and then by Rule.
-This is helpful to see just specific engine or rule errors.
+Results can be grouped in two ways.
+The first (shown above) is by **Engine/Rule**, which lets you view violations grouped by engine and then by rule.
+This is helpful when you want to see specific engine or rule errors.

 ### Metadata Type and Filename Grouping
 ![Type/FileName Grouping](./images/violations-gptype-modal.gif)

-You can also switch to the **Type/Filename** grouping from the drop down, this is better if you just want to focus on specific metadata types, or look into all errors in a single file.
+You can also switch to the **Type/Filename** grouping from the dropdown.
+This is better if you want to focus on specific metadata types or review all errors in a single file.

 ### Severity Filters and Search
 ![Filter/Search](./images/violations-filter-search.gif)